Outdoor games and game exercises for teaching the elements of volleyball in the dhow. Outdoor games with volleyball elements Exercise “Find me”

 stop near the basket.

-We threw everything in the basket!
+We threw everything into the basket!

-Throw the balls into the basket.
+They throw balls into a basket.

-The teacher offers to look in the basket and asks the children the question: “What balls are in the basket?”
+The teacher offers to look into the basket and asks the children the question: “What kind of balls are in the basket?”
 Children name the color of the balls.
-An adult praises them, for example: “Correctly yellow and red balls in the basket.
-Now, let's run to the house!
-Everyone runs away to their own house, where, together with an adult, they perform imitative movements.
+The adult praises them, for example: “The correct yellow and red balls are in the basket.
+Now, let’s run to the house!”
+They each run away to their own house, where they perform imitation movements together with an adult.
 The teacher asks:

-Show me how we went
+Show me how we went?

 Walking in place